wide-vsix/vsixpi/README.md

 - Change CE address and PE addresses - discarding or moving tunnels
 - Change SSID, passphrase, and radio channel
 - Change VLAN ID of the onboard NIC, install or uninstall USB Ethernet adapters
-- Change RA related parameters as well as MTU and MSS-clamp
+- Change RA related parameters as well as MTU and TCP MSS Clamping

-Remember to reboot after the reconfiguration; otherwise, system will be unstable or some configuration will not applied appropriately.
+Remember to reboot after the reconfiguration; otherwise, the system will be unstable, or some configuration will not be applied appropriately.

 ```
 % cd /var/lib/vsixpi